Need to talk? Call 1800 882 436.

 • gender — male babies are often larger

-• parents’ height and weight
+• your and your partner's height and weight

 The first months

-All babies grow differently but there are guidelines for healthy weight gain.
+All babies grow differently, but there are guidelines for healthy weight gain.

 A useful guide is that most healthy, full-term newborn babies double their birth weight by 4 months.

-Infant growth (aged 0 to 2 years) is usually calculated using the World Health Organization's (WHO) growth standards.
-Infant growth charts allow health professionals to compare your baby's growth with that of all other babies of the same age.
+Infant growth between the ages of 0 and 2 years is usually calculated using the World Health Organization's (WHO) growth standards.
+Infant growth charts allow health professionals to compare your baby's growth with that of all other babies of the same age and sex.

 Your baby's growth records